 A 60 s dip containing 1% Natur’l oil was effective in virtually eliminating P. madeirensis nymphs from coleus cuttings within 14 days post-treatment without causing unacceptable phytotoxicity.
 Natur’l oil is a vegetable oil obtained from soybeans commonly used as a non-ionic surfactant for applying herbicides, fungicides, and insecticides.
 The insecticidal properties of Natur’l oil are well known, as it has been used effectively to control pests such as whiteflies and mites (Butler et al. 1993; Liu & Stansly 2000; Amer et al. 2001).
 Several vegetable oils, in addition to soybean oil, also are toxic to soft-bodied insects.
 (Butler & Henneberry 1990).

-Mavrik Aquaflow® also formulated at 1% in a 60 s dip similarly controlled P. madeirensis on coleus plants.
-Most of the mealybugs died within 7 days and none remained after 2 weeks.
-A 60 s dip formulated at the recommended rate consistently reduced mealybug, Phenacoccus solani Ferris, populations by at least 80% on so-called longevity spinach, Gynura procumbens (Lour.)
-Merrill (Osborne 1986).
-Mavrik Aquaflow® contains a synthetic pyrethroid that has been used extensively in agriculture for many years even though it causes damaging non-target effects, and is highly toxic to parasitoids and predators (Ulber et al. 2010).
+Mavrik Aquaflow® formulated at 1% in a 60 s dip similarly controlled P. madeirensis on coleus plants.
+Most mealybugs died within 7 days and none remained after 2 weeks with this product.
+Osborne (1986) reported that a 60 s dip of Mavrik Aquaflow at the recommended rate consistently reduced Phenacoccus solani Ferris, populations by at least 80% on longevity spinach, Gynura procumbens (Lour.)
+Merrill.
+This product contains a synthetic pyrethroid that has been used extensively in agriculture for many years even though it is highly toxic to parasitoids and predators (Ulber et al. 2010).
 Moreover, synthetic pyrethroids have induced resistance in several target pests (Zalom et al. 2005).

-This study determined that Natur’l oil is as effective as Mavrik Aquaflow® for removing P. madeirensis nymphs from coleus cuttings and probably could be used in dips for controlling insect pests on other ornamental plants.
-Natur’l oil could replace Mavrik Aquaflow® or be used in rotation to limit the development of insecticide resistance in target pests. effective concentration of dips duration Natur’l oilless to human health and the environment.
+This study determined that Natur’l oil is as effective as Mavrik Aquaflow® for removing P. madeirensis nymphs from coleus cuttings and probably could be used in dips for controlling other insect pests on ornamental plants.
+Indeed, Natur’l oil could replace Mavrik Aquaflow® or be used in rotation to limit the development of insecticide resistance in this pest(?)target pests.
+We found that the effective concentration of Natur’l oil and Mavrik Aquaflow to control P. madeirensis applied as dips (as well as dip duration) proved to be similar with Natur’l oil costing less and without risk to human health and the environment.

 Acknowledgments